Deepthoughtandcodingis42/-100DaysOfCode/README.md

 #100DaysOfCode 30th July

-Day 7: I cannot believe that  managed a week of coding.
+Day 7: I cannot believe that I managed a week of coding.(It seems that i forgot  to write my Day 7, so wrote it on Day 8)

 Time spent: 2 hours

 Thoughts: A week, woop woop.
 Another 93 days to go.

 ---------
-#100DaysOfCode 1st August at 2am
+#100DaysOfCode 1st August started at 1am and finished at 2am

 Day 8: I managed to squeeze my hour, i was awake but the last five minutes were tough.